Occupational Exposure

 Even workers without specialized trades faced significant exposure:

-- Cleanup work in areas where asbestos was disturbed
+• Cleanup work in areas where the material was disturbed

 What Types of Power Plants Used Asbestos?

-All types of power generation facilities relied on asbestos insulation during peak usage years.
+All types of power generation facilities relied on the mineral for insulation during peak usage years.
 The specific exposure sources varied by facility type.

 Coal-Fired Power Plants

-Coal plants had the most extensive asbestos usage due to their high operating temperatures:
+Coal plants had the most extensive use of the fiber due to their high operating temperatures:

-- Air preheaters and economizers with asbestos components
+• Air preheaters and economizers with ACM components

 Natural Gas and Oil Plants

-Fossil fuel plants burning gas or oil used similar asbestos materials around boilers and turbines, though often at lower concentrations than coal plants.
+Fossil fuel plants burning gas or oil used similar hazardous materials around boilers and turbines, though often at lower concentrations than coal plants.

 Nuclear Power Plants

-Nuclear facilities used asbestos extensively for fire protection and thermal insulation:
+Nuclear facilities used the substance extensively for fire protection and thermal insulation:

 Potential compensation for power plant workers with mesothelioma